Table of Contents

 Key Takeaways

-• A life insurance claim tells an insurance company that a policyholder has passed away.
-That way, you can collect the death benefit.
+- A life insurance claim tells an insurance company that a policyholder has passed away.
+That way, the beneficiary can collect the death benefit.

-• To file a claim, you need to submit a certified copy of the deceased's death certificate.
+- To file a claim, you need to submit a certified copy of the insured person's death certificate.

-• Insurance companies typically pay out claims within a couple of weeks but it could take longer if they need to investigate the cause of death.
+- Insurance companies typically pay out claims within a couple of weeks but it could take longer if they need to conduct an investigation.

-• Insurers could deny a claim for specific exclusions, like the insured died committing a crime or because they lied on the insurance application.
+- Insurers could deny a claim for specific exclusions, like the insured died committing a crime or because of a misrepresentation on the insurance application.

 If a loved one has life insurance and passes away, their policy pays out a death benefit.
-The surviving beneficiaries would then have money to help cover final expenses, manage outstanding bills and replace the deceased's income.
+The surviving beneficiaries would then have money to help cover final expenses such as their funeral, manage outstanding bills and replace the deceased person's income.

 To receive this money, you first need to file a life insurance claim.
 Here's what you can expect during this process, including how long it may take for a life insurance claim take to be paid.